 Long time Windows Media Center user and Microsoft Windows Entertainment and Connected Home MVP, Josh has been around technology his whole life.
 He’s spent his entire career in the software development industry.
 In addition to his passion for Media Center he is also a mobile gadget nerd.
-You will never see him with more than a few feet away from his latest smart phone, or without a set of Bluetooth stereo headphones on his ears.
+You will never see him more than a few feet away from his latest smartphone, or without a set of Bluetooth stereo headphones on his ears.
 Josh is also the host of the Entertainment 2.0 podcast where he, along with co-host Richard Gunther, spend an hour every week talking about the latest Windows Media Center news.

 You can find Josh on Twitter @JoshPollard.

 Richard is a technology consultant with a life-long interest in consumer electronics.
 With a passion for most consumer technologies, Richard pushes the limits of early adoption with audio distribution, multi-platform video recording, and home automation components throughout his home.
-He’s a long-time Microsoft and Media Center advocate, but he now professes to also own and depend upon a number of Macs and iOS devices—leading to some interesting content sharing challenges.
+He’s a long-time Microsoft and Media Center advocate, and he’s a Microsoft Windows Entertainment and Connected Home MVP.
+He also professes to own Macs and iOS devices—leading to some interesting content sharing challenges.

 You can find Richard’s multiple Twitter personalities aggregated @richardgunther.

 Doug has been an electronics and gadgets enthusiast his entire life.
 As the son of an engineer who helped build Voyager 1, the first Mars Lander ,and an Altair 8800 from scratch—before the home PC even existed—it’s fair to say his future path was inevitable